buildingSMART-Portugal/EIR/EIR-EN.md

 *NOTE 2: This term is used whether or not there is a formal written appointment in place.*

-**Appointing Party**
+**Appointing party**

-Receiver of information concerning works, goods or services from a Lead Appointed Party.
+Receiver of information concerning works, goods or services from a lead appointed party.

 *NOTE 1: In some countries the appointing party can be termed client, owner or employer but the appointing party is not limited to these functions.*